-The largest collection of works by the Swiss surrealist artist HR Giger is in his museum of science fiction and fantastic art in Gruyères.
+The largest collection of works by the Swiss surrealist artist HR Giger is in his museum of science fiction and fantasy art in Gruyères.

-The four-century old Château St Germain in the small wall-enclosed medieval town Gruyères in Fribourg, Switzerland, is the unlikely setting of the HR Gigermuseum.
-This museum has the largest permanent collection of works by the Swiss surrealist artist H R Giger, who famously created the monsters for the movie Alien (1979) and subsequent Aliens sequels.
-The museum has sketches, drawings, paintings, models, and statues of his macabre fantasy art as well as Giger’s private collection of similar works by other artists.
-Statues outside museum are popular for photo poses.
+The four-century-old Château St Germain in the small wall-enclosed medieval town Gruyères in Fribourg, Switzerland, is the unlikely setting of the HR Gigermuseum.
+This museum has the largest permanent collection of works by the Swiss surrealist artist H R Giger (1940-2014), who famously created the monsters for the movie Alien (1979) and subsequent Aliens sequels.
+The museum has sketches, drawings, paintings, models, and statues of his macabre fantasy art, as well as Giger’s private collection of similar works by other artists.
+Statues outside the museum are popular for photo poses.
 Museum tickets are available online.

-Surrealist and Fantastic Art in the HR Giger Museum
+Surrealist and Fantasy Art in the HR Giger Museum

 The surrealist works in the Museum HR Giger in Gruyères are displayed on four floors inside the historic St Germain Castle.
 Most of the art is by Giger but the top floor has his private collection of around 600 works by other artists.
 Special temporary one-man shows by other artists add further interest.